Suraj151/esp8266-framework/README.md

 );
 ```

 Stack sizing is on you unless the port can measure it.
-A KiB for cooperative and two for preemptive is a reasonable starting point on ESP8266; raise it if the task touches `pdiutil::string`, parses JSON, or goes through TLS.
+A KiB for cooperative and two for preemptive is a reasonable starting point on a constrained device; raise it if the task touches `pdiutil::string`, parses JSON, or goes through TLS.

 Across lanes: `sleep(ms)` and `yield()` are called from inside a cooperative task (the inline lane's `sleep` is deliberately a no-op), a preemptive task can yield voluntarily even though the ISR will preempt it anyway, and any data shared between lanes needs `iMutex` or `iConditionVar`.
 The inline lane needs neither.